Best GIC Rates in Canada 2026 — We Compared 8 Institutions

 📅 Rates verified March 2026 · Updated monthly · See our methodology →

+Finding the best GIC rates in Canada means the difference between earning 3.15% and 2.55% on the same deposit — for identical CDIC protection.
 A Guaranteed Investment Certificate (GIC) is one of the simplest and safest investments available to Canadians.
 You lend money to a bank or credit union for a set period — anywhere from 30 days to 5 years — and they pay you a guaranteed interest rate in return.
 Your principal is fully protected, and if the institution is CDIC-insured, you’re covered for up to $100,000.

 The challenge is finding the best rate.
-GIC rates vary significantly between institutions — the gap between a big bank and an online bank can be more than a full percentage point — and rates change frequently as the Bank of Canada adjusts its overnight rate.
+GIC rates vary significantly between institutions — the gap between a big bank and an online bank can be more than half a percentage point — and rates change frequently as the Bank of Canada adjusts its overnight rate.

 In this guide, we compare GIC rates from 8 Canadian institutions as of March 2026, explain exactly what to look for, and help you decide whether a GIC or a high-interest savings account is the right move for your situation.